Italian phonology: Regional variation

-The various Tuscan, Corsican and Central Italian dialects are, to some extent, the closest ones to Standard Italian in terms of linguistic features, since the latter is based on a somewhat polished form of Florentine.
+The various Tuscan, Corsican and central Italian dialects are, to some extent, the closest ones to standard Italian in terms of linguistic features, since the latter is based on a somewhat polished form of Florentine.

-Phonological development
+Childhood phonological development

 Very little research has been done on the earliest stages of phonological development in Italian.
 This article primarily describes phonological development after the first year of life.
 See the main article on phonological development for a description of first year stages.
 Many of the earliest stages are thought to be universal to all infants.

 Phoneme inventory

 Word-final consonants are rarely produced during the early stages of word production.
 Consonants are usually found in word-initial position, or in intervocalic position.

 17 months

 Most consonants are word-initial: They are the stops /p/, /b/, /t/, and /k/ and the nasal /m/.
 A preference for a front place of articulation is present.

 21 months

 More phones now appear in intervocalic contexts.
 The additions to the phonetic inventory are the voiced stop /d/, the nasal /n/, the voiceless affricate /t͡ʃ/, and the liquid /l/.